Fatmagül'ün Suçu Ne?: Plot

-Fatmagül Ketenci (Beren Saat) is a lower-class dairy-farm naïve girl who lives in the village Ildır on the Aegean coast belonging to the administrative district of Çeşme, in Izmir province, with her too simple brother Rahmi (Bülent Seyran), his son and his wife Mukaddes (Esra Dermancıoğlu) who hates her for no reason.
+Fatmagül Ketenci (Beren Saat) is a lower-class dairy-farm girl who lives in the village Ildır on the Aegean coast belonging to the administrative district of Çeşme, in Izmir province, with her brother Rahmi (who is cognitively impaired) (Bülent Seyran), his son and his wife Mukaddes (Esra Dermancıoğlu) who despises her.
 Fatmagül plans to marry her childhood love Mustafa (Fırat Çelik), a fisherman.
-They are only waiting for Mustafa to earn much money to finish their house construction before marriage.
-Then there is the Yaşaran family, the rich upper-class businessmen and their political social elites.
-Yaşaran Family is in Izmir for the engagement ceremony of the son of the elder brother Reşat Yaşaran (Musa Uzunlar) to the daughter of a politician.
+They are only waiting for Mustafa to earn enough money to finish their house construction before the wedding.
+Then there is the Yaşaran family (rich family that tries to hide the fact that two of its sons raped Fatmagül) that is in Izmir for the engagement ceremony of the son of the elder brother Reşat Yaşaran (Musa Uzunlar) to the daughter of a politician.
 Selim (Engin Öztürk) is his son and Erdoğan (Kaan Taşaner) his nephew.
-These cousins have a third friend Vural (Buğra Gülsoy) who also belongs to the upper-class.
+These cousins have a third friend, Vural (Buğra Gülsoy) who also belongs to the upper-class.
 All these three have spent their childhood in Izmir but as the businesses of their fathers grew, they moved to Istanbul.
-They have a childhood friend in Izmir, whom they meet on yearly basis when they come there for summer vacations.
-This fourth friend of theirs is the hero - Kerim Ilgaz (Engin Akyürek).
+They have a childhood friend in Izmir, whom they meet on a yearly basis when they come there for summer vacations.
+His name is Kerim Ilgaz (Engin Akyürek).

-Kerim Ilgaz is a well-mannered boy, a blacksmith apprentice by profession, who lives with his aunt Meryem Aksoy (Sumru Yavrucuk), known affectionately as "Ebe Nine", who is a homeopath.
+Kerim Ilgaz is a well-mannered man, a blacksmith apprentice by profession and he lives with his aunt Meryem Aksoy (Sumru Yavrucuk), known affectionately as "Ebe Nine", who is a homeopath.
 Kerim was orphaned during childhood so Meryem brought him up as her own son.
 He works as a carpenter in the workshop of his father's friend.
-Kerim though unlike his rich friends, is over-powered by their presence.
-He considers himself important with them and hence, enjoys their company.

 Fatmagül is desperate to be married-off to Mustafa, not only because she loves him but also to get rid away from her nagging sister-in-law.
-Her desire for Mustafa and an independent married life is growing with time as Mukaddes's hatred is growing towards her.
+Her desire for Mustafa and an independent married life is growing with time as Mukaddes' hatred is growing towards her.
 Except for Mustafa, she has no one to share her feelings with.
 While in Izmir, Erdoğan, Selim, Vural and Kerim see Fatmagül and the three rich men ogle and tease her.
 Kerim doesn't like this.
 Then at Selim's engagement, Kerim comes face-to-face with her as she is working there with her sister-in-law.